git-pull/tao-of-tmux/manuscript/04-server.md

 feels like magic, it's really utilitarian first and foremost.
 One cannot deny it's exquisitely executed from a user experience standpoint.

 How is it utilitarian?
-We'll go into it more in future chapters where I dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux) which I made that utilize the often unnoticed advanced features under the hood.
+We'll go into it more in future chapters where we dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux) that I made which utilize these features.

 It surprises some because servers often beget a setup process.
 But just because servers are involved doesn't entail hours of configuration on each machine you